 - Choose your books wisely.
 Read well-written books about subjects you’re interested in, or about things that you need to get better at.

 - Make quality time and space.
 Set aside time and space just for reading, in a clean, quiet and well lit environment.

 - Use the pomodoro technique.
 Concentrate on a task for 25 minutes, then take a break for 5 minutes to do something completely different, before resuming for another 25 minutes.
 After the third 25 minute period, take a longer 15 minute break.

 - Get healthy.
 Exercise, eat healthy, and sleep well.
-Keeping your body healthy and feeling good is by far the best way to boost your focus.
+Keeping your body healthy and feeling good might be the quickest way to boost your focus.

 - Read with a dictionary.
 Increasing your vocabulary is a fantastic way to increase your literacy.

 - Jot down notes.
 You can create a simple journal by cutting regular printer paper into 4 equal sections and binding them together, or place individual notes in specific locations throughout the book.

 - Recall important points.
 After each reading period, try to recall the main points of what you’ve read without looking.
 Try the same recall practice just before your next reading period.

 - Read about speed reading techniques like skimming, peripheral reading and non-vocalization.
 Skimming and other speed reading techniques can help if you’re already applying these tried-and-true methods of learning.

 Skimming can be a useful tool if it supplements more careful and more frequent reading.
 It can help you gain better reading objectives and to map out locations of interest in the text before a careful re-read.
 However, by itself, skimming won’t help you learn things faster.
 To actually get better at reading and learning, you should implement the focus techniques listed above, and read more often using them.